Why I Started Writing:

 Books I Have Written:

 Into the Room is my first published novel.
-My other novel, The Lightening Branch, sits on my shelf, waiting for a day when I will revisit the story.
+My other novel, The Lightning Branch, sits on my shelf, waiting for a day when I will revisit the story.

 What I'm Working On Now: